perrutquist/FFmpegPipe.jl/README.md

 (Yes, it is unnecessary to compress/decompress a PNG image only to pass it form one process to another, but at least it is lossless.)

-This is just a simple wrapper.
-The author of this package is not affiliated with the authors of FFmpeg in any way.

 ## Examples

 We can create a movie by generating lots of plots and writing each one to the movie as a frame.

-Plots and FFmpeg must already be installed, or this will not work.
+Plots.jl and FFmpeg must already be installed, or this will not work.

 ```julia
 using FFmpegPipe